How You Can Improve Your Child’s Sleep Today

-What You Can Do: Download our ‘Darkness How To‘ to learn a quick test to determine if the room is dark enough and get recommendations of our favorite solutions for creating a pitch black sleep space.
+What You Can Do: Download our ‘Darkness How To by completing the form below.
+You’ll learn a quick test to determine if the room is dark enough and get recommendations of our favorite solutions for creating a pitch black sleep space.

 White noise is a great tool to have in your parenting toolkit for several reasons.
 First, it mimics the sound your baby heard in the womb and can often be comforting.
 Second, it helps to block out household/outside noises that have the potential of waking your little one.
 This constant and consistent noise can help to link sleep cycles.
 We aim for white noise to be set between 50-55 decibels.

 What You Can Do: Invest in a dedicated sound machine.
 Our favorite is the Dohm Connect because it is clean, fan-based white noise.
 Plus it has an app to turn the volume up without having to go into the room.
 This is helpful if a thunderstorm, fireworks or a neighbor’s party threatens to wake your little one.
 You can see all of our favorites here.

 Tip #2: Give Your Little One Some Time and Space

 What I mean by this is don’t rush in the moment your little one starts fussing.
 Babies are noisy sleepers and have brief arousals multiple times throughout the night when they may not be fully awake.
 If you go in too soon, you may inadvertently wake them up.
 Give them some time and they may be able to resettle themselves without your help.

 We also want our children to learn how to connect sleep cycles and consolidate and lengthen their naps.
 If we give them a little bit of time to try to put themselves back to sleep, they sometimes will.

 What You Can Do: Try waiting 5 minutes to give your child the chance to resettle.